Scalable computation of predictive probabilities in probit models with Gaussian process priors: Discussion

 \section{Discussion}

-This article provides novel expressions for the predictive probabilities under probit models with \textsc{gp} priors, relying either on multivariate Gaussian cumulative distribution functions or on functionals of multivariate truncated normals, and proposes scalable computational strategies to evaluate such quantities in common high--dimensional settings, thus covering an important gap in the literature.
-As highlighted in the simulations studies in Section \ref{sec.3}, these computational gains are notable and do not sacrifice accuracy, thereby allowing tractable prediction under probit \textsc{gp} in applications that were previously computationally impractical, such as the Saudi Arabia windspeed study in Section \ref{sec.4}.
+This article provides novel expressions for the predictive probabilities under probit models with GP priors, relying either on multivariate Gaussian cumulative distribution functions or on functionals of multivariate truncated normals, and proposes scalable computational strategies to evaluate such quantities in common high-dimensional settings, thus covering an important gap in the literature.
+As highlighted in the simulations studies in Section \ref{sec.3}, such computational gains are notable and do not sacrifice accuracy.
+This allows effective exploitation of the full information in the observed data to improve predictive accuracy, even in computationally challenging applications, such as the windspeed study in Section \ref{sec.4}, where the high sample size affects the practical feasibility of available state-of-the-art solutions.